 Most LTCI policies have an elimination period.
 This is similar to a deductible, but is measured in days, not dollars.
 A policyholder chooses the elimination period (from zero to 180+ days) at the time of application.
 A longer elimination period lowers the premium, and vice versa.
 A policy’s elimination period can be based on days of care or calendar days.
 For example, a policy with a 90-day elimination period would specify if that means ninety calendar days (beginning with the first day of care), or ninety days of care.
 In some cases there could be a substantial difference in time between the two if there is a break in care within the 90-day period.
 Additionally, a policy could have different elimination periods for different care settings.

-If you are thinking about buying coverage and want to keep your premiums lower, or if you want to lower premiums on your existing coverage, consider extending the elimination period.
+If you are thinking about buying a long term care policy and want to keep your premiums lower, or if you want to lower premiums on your existing coverage, consider extending the elimination period.
 You may decide that you are willing, and able, to pay out of pocket for a certain amount of time but want to cap your exposure for all care beyond that.

 For additional information about LTCI policies, be sure to see Part II of this series next week.
 Also be sure to request a Long-Term Care Insurance Buyers Guide from your state’s insurance department.